haxelcaribou/OwO/README.md

 # Install

-1. Run the command `pip install owo`.
+1. Run the command `pip install text-to-owo`.
 2. Add `import owo` to the beginning of your script.

 # Usage